vultr/terraform-provider-vultr/website/docs/r/instance.html.markdown

 ## Argument Reference

-~> Updating `hostname` after initial deployment will trigger a reinstall of the instance.
-This will wipe all data on your instance but IPs will remain. https://www.vultr.com/api/#operation/reinstall-instance
+~> Updating the hostname will cause a `force new`.
+This behavior is in place to prevent accidental [reinstalls](https://www.vultr.com/api/#operation/reinstall-instance).
+Issuing an update to the hostname on UI or API issues a reinstall of the OS.

 The following arguments are supported: